sandeepmondkar14/Unique-Apparels-Sales-Analysis/README.md

 7. **Top 5 Products by Quantity Sold Table:** Products like Basic Cotton Tee and Classic Wool Coat.
 8. **Top 5 Profitable Products Table:** Products like Skinny Jeans and Gloves.

-## Challenges
-Ensuring data integrity while loading and transforming data using Power Query and Power Pivot was a significant challenge I overcame.

 ## Conclusion

 ### Key Findings